alexawa/ops/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/alexawa/ops/tags).
+All versionings and update list will be provided here.
+All updates are commented briefly by a developer:
+* Initial project version:
+* Fixed and adding gutter elements section:

 ## Authors

 * **Aleksandrs Bogačkins** - *Initial work* - [Watch me via GitHub](https://github.com/alexawa)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+Yet there are no [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License